equinor/xun/README.md

     np.array([1, 2, 3])        # OK because the function is defined in an installed module
 ```

-Because context functions are pickled, any function they reference must either be installed on the system, be represented differently. `xun` comes with a decorator, `@xun.make_shared`, that can make many functions serializable, which you need to use if you wish to call functions defined in your project file.
+Because context functions are pickled, any function they reference must either be installed on the system or be represented differently. `xun` comes with a decorator, `@xun.make_shared`, that can make many functions serializable, and that you need to use if you wish to call functions defined in your project file.